VEGA Technical Reference

 COPY |

-Copy the source rectangle (SRC_XY, DIM) to DST_XY through ROP.
-The engine picks a safe traversal order when source and destination overlap.
-With COLORKEY_EN, source pixels equal to COLORKEY are skipped. |
+Copy the source rectangle (SRC_XY, DIM) to DST_XY, through ROP.
+The engine selects a safe order when the source and the destination overlap.
+With COLORKEY_EN, the engine does not write a source pixel that is equal to COLORKEY. |

 0x03 |